ballerina-platform/module-ballerinax-sap.jco/docs/spec/spec.md

 ### Architecture Overview

-The SAP JCo Connector architecture consists of key components that facilitate communication between Ballerina applications and SAP systems.
-These components include the SAP function modules, the SAP system itself, Ballerina code that handles the RFC calls, and the IDoc servers responsible for sending and receiving IDocs.
+The SAP JCo Connector architecture comprises key components facilitating communication between Ballerina applications and SAP systems.
+These components include the SAP function modules, the SAP system itself, the Ballerina code that handles the RFC calls, and the IDoc servers responsible for sending and receiving IDocs.
 This architecture enables robust integration, supporting various enterprise operations.

 ## 2. Components